amanzi/amanzi/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 Few if any PKs support this method currently -- it requires the PK to provide more interface about how to update the continuation parameter.

-.. _solver-typed-continuation-spec:
+.. _solver-continuation-spec:
-.. admonition:: solver-typed-continuation-spec
+.. admonition:: solver-continuation-spec

     * `"nonlinear tolerance`" ``[double]`` **1.e-6** defines the required error tolerance.
 The error is calculated by a PK.